The easiest shower drain installation is also the safest.

 Hopefully, the tips in this tutorial help you with your shower remodel.
 If your next step is to waterproof the shower, this Schluter tutorial might help out.

-If you’re doing a bathroom remodel and need help, join Bathroom Repair Tutor’s Video Library – it’ll make your bathroom renovation much easier!
+If you’re doing a bathroom remodel and need help, join one of our step-by-step online courses and make your renovation easier!

 Let me know if you have any questions and I’ll do my best to help.